andgc02/Festinest/docs/data-model.md

 ## Next Steps

-1. Surface artist metadata (genres, socials) in lineup and schedule UI via the shared `useArtistsCatalog` hook.
+1. Surface artist metadata (genres, socials) in lineup and schedule UI via the shared useArtistsCatalog hook.
-2. Persist "I'm going" counts as `festivalAttendees/{festivalId}/{artistId}` documents to support social proof.
+2. Persist "I'm going" counts as estivalAttendees/{festivalId}/{artistId} documents to support social proof.
 3. Add a CLI flag to the seeder for dry-run validation without writing.